Can You Use an Air Conditioner Without Putting it in the Window? (4 Options for Your AC Unit)

 Can you use an air conditioner without putting it in the window at all?

-You can use a window AC unit without a window if you can find an alternative way to vent the exhaust air from the unit, but these options are far from ideal in the long term.
+You can use a window AC unit without a window by venting the exhaust somewhere else.
 You can vent a window AC unit through an exterior wall, through a door, up through a chimney, or into the attic with some effort.
-If you aren’t able to make modifications to your walls or other structures, you should consider a portable AC unit instead.

 Portable air conditioners are an excellent alternative for those who don’t have window access or wish to avoid the hassle of a window installation.
 These appliances come with various cooling capacities and user-friendly features, making them a practical choice for many households.